 This light, bright cheer carries over into the delightful song of the wren.
 Bards were particularly inspired by this songbird’s lyrics, and the wren wins high status as a symbol of musical poetry, art and song.

 Like many songbirds, the wren is a champion at migration and movement.
 She’s content to flit from place to place with shallow roots.
 This is symbolic of the old adage “home is where the heart is.”

 In this respect, the wren reminds us it is not the material items we gain, but the quality of relationships made along the way that enriches our lives.

 We can also interpret the wren’s flighty ways as a message to branch out, expand our circle of contacts, and step out of our habitual rounds in life.

 The wren may be tiny, but she packs a powerful symbolic message, encouraging us to go beyond the realm of the “known” and to access the adventure that waits for us!

 I hope you have enjoyed these thoughts on the Celtic meanings of the wren.
-Check out the links at the end of this page for more symbolic meanings which may interest you.
+Check out the links at the end of this page for more symbolic meanings that may interest you.

 Don’t stop at Celtic meanings of the wren!
 There are a ton of other birds that offer lots of big meanings.
 From finches to falcons, the creatures of the air have profound wisdom to offer.
 Get access to dozens of bird meanings here.